 We have more from the Southeast Division:

 - The Heat are bullish on the future of Ware and this offseason is reflecting that, Chiang writes in another story.
-Ware was kept essentially off limits in any potential Kevin Durant trade talks, and Jakucionis has the makings of a long-term running mate for the big man.
-“We’re excited about his growth, we really are,” franchise legend and current Heat executive Alonzo Mourning said.
+Ware was kept essentially off limits in Kevin Durant trade talks, and Jakucionis has the makings of a long-term running mate for the big man.
+“We’re excited about his growth, we really are,” franchise legend and current Heat executive Alonzo Mourning said of Ware.
 “This summer I’ve already seen him getting better in his workouts.
 He doesn’t have to be here, this is his time off.
 But that kind of speaks volumes that he has kind of blocked out all of the distractions as a kid.“

 - Former Georgia forward Asa Newell was ecstatic to land with his hometown Hawks in the draft, per Lauren L. Williams of the Atlanta Journal-Constitution.
 “I knew deep in my heart that I really wanted to go to the Hawks, and hearing about the trades, and me and DQ [Derik Queen] basically got traded for each other, it was pretty cool,” Newell said.
 “So that’s gonna be a fun matchup, for sure.
 But it was just like, ‘Wow.’
 My heart was beating so fast when the camera came to my table, and I just, I was just so happy, especially getting dropped into a great organization.”

 - The Magic drafted Jase Richardson and Noah Penda, targeting two players they valued for their character, Jason Beede of the Orlando Sentinel writes in a subscriber-only story.
 “The exciting part for us as always, as you guys know, we look for the person before the player, and we feel that these two young guys have our Magic DNA,” president of basketball operations Jeff Weltman said.
 “They’re about others and that reflects itself on the court.”
-According to Beede, Penda was disappointed to not hear his name called in the first round but is excited about landing with Orlando, who traded four seconds to move up to get him.
+According to Beede, Penda was disappointed to not hear his name called in the first round but is excited about landing with the Magic, who traded four seconds to move up to get him.

 Honestly, I’m not surprised Kasparas slid down the board.